 The Federal Highway Administration (FHWA) defines Transportation Performance Management (TPM) as a strategic approach that uses system performance information to make investment and policy decisions to achieve national performance goals.
-In short, TPM is systematically applied to:
+In short, TPM: is systematically applied;

-- Provide key information to help decision makers understand the consequences of investment decisions across transportation assets or modes; - Improve communication between decision makers, stakeholders, and the traveling public; and ensures targets and measures are developed in cooperative partnerships and based on data and objective information.
+- provides key information to help decision makers understand the consequences of investment decisions across transportation assets or modes; - improves communication between decision makers, stakeholders, and the traveling public; - and ensures targets and measures are developed in cooperative partnerships and based on data and objective information.

 Congress developed, through the Moving Ahead for Progress in the 21st Century (MAP-21) Act and the Fixing America's Surface Transportation (FAST) Act, new rules for states and metropolitan planning organizations (MPOs) to collect data and establish performance targets, to be utilized in transportation planning and programming processes.

-Rather than setting its own targets, the NATS MPO has chosen to support the statewide safety, pavement, bridge, system performance, and freight targets set by MDOT, and the transit asset management targets set by the Niles Dial A Ride.
+The new federal performance measurement requirements focus on safety, pavement condition, bridge condition, travel time reliability and freight, congestions mitigation and air quality, and public transportation.
+Rather than setting its own targets, the TwinCATS MPO has chosen to support the statewide safety, pavement, bridge, system performance, and freight targets set by MDOT, and the transit asset management targets set by the Twin Cities Area Transportation Authority (TCATA).
 The MPO supports those targets by agreeing to plan and program projects so that they contribute toward the accomplishment of the performance measures.

-By agreeing to support the state's targets for safety, pavement, bridges, system performance, and freight, and transit asset management targets, the NATS MPO agrees to:
+By agreeing to support the state's targets for safety, pavement, bridges, system performance, and freight, and TCATA's transit asset management targets, the TwinCATS MPO agrees to:

-- Work with the Michigan DOT and stakeholders to address areas of concern regarding fatalities and serious injuries, pavement, bridges, system performance, and freight within the metropolitan planning area. - Work with the Niles Dial A Ride and Buchanan Dial A Ride to address areas of concern regarding transit and transit asset management. - Coordinate with the Michigan DOT, Niles Dial A Ride, and Buchanan Dial A Ride to include the State and transit performance measures and targets in the Long-Range Transportation Plan. - Integrate into the metropolitan transportation planning process the goals, objectives, performance measures, and targets described in other Michigan DOT transportation plans and processes.
+- Work with the Michigan DOT and stakeholders to address areas of concern regarding fatalities and serious injuries, pavement, bridges, system performance, and freight within the metropolitan planning area. - Work with TCATA to address areas of concern regarding transit and transit asset management. - Coordinate with the Michigan DOT and TCATA and include the State and transit performance measures and targets in the Long-Range Transportation Plan. - Integrate into the metropolitan transportation planning process the goals, objectives, performance measures, and targets described in other Michigan DOT transportation plans and processes. - Include a description in the Transportation Improvement Program (TIP) of the anticipated effects of the programming process towards achieving the State safety, pavement, bridges, system performance, freight, and transit asset management targets.